cylc/cylc-doc/src/user-guide/installing-workflows.rst

   .. autoclass:: cylc.flow.unicode_rules.SuiteNameValidator

-- the install will create nested run directories, i.e. installing a workflow in a subdirectory of an existing workflow run directory.
+- the install will create nested run directories, i.e. installing a workflow in a subdirectory of an existing run directory.

-- trying to install a workflow into an already existing workflow run directory, ``cylc reinstall`` should be used for this, see :ref:`Reinstalling a Workflow`.
+- trying to install a workflow into an already existing run directory, ``cylc reinstall`` should be used for this, see :ref:`Reinstalling a Workflow`.